TheMoerp/instabot_v1/README.md

 # instabot
 ## Maintainence
-**Doesn't work anymore is not beeing maintained!!!**
+**Does not work anymore and is not being maintained!!!**
 ## Usage
 To install the python requirements enter:

     pip install -r requirements.txt
-Run the File `igSignup.py` to start to create an instagram account.
+Run the file `igSignup.py` to start to create an instagram account.
 You also want to change the *LOG_PATH* in `logger.py`.